xtensibledevs/delta_fx/README.md

 ## About Xtensible Devs

 Delta Functions is proudly developed and maintained by Xtensible Devs.
 Learn more about us at [https://xtensibledevs.com](https://xtensibledevs.com).

----

-Feel free to customize the README to include specific details about Delta Functions and your development environment.
-Ensure that you replace placeholder URLs and instructions with actual information relevant to your project.